iam-udit/shopkart-api/README.md

 5. Deploy your contract then install and instantiate chaincode

-6. Change you port, If you want :
+6. Change your port, If you want :

         - bin/www -> ~~8000~~ -> 9000